Bonnie Tyler: Vocal style

-Tyler's music contains elements of country, rock, pop, blues and Celtic.
-Her voice has been likened to Rod Stewart and Kim Carnes as a result of her vocal cord nodule operation in the 1970s, sometimes even being referred to as "the female Rod Stewart", and, after her collaborations with Jim Steinman, "the female Meat Loaf".
-Soon after her operation, when recording her second album, Natural Force, the studio band complimented Tyler's changed voice.
-Reviewers from AllMusic have described Tyler's voice as "inimitable", "wonderfully gritty", and an "effective instrument" for drawing notice to her first managers, Ronnie Scott and Steve Wolfe.
+Tyler's music contained elements of country, rock, pop, blues and Celtic.
+Her voice was likened to Rod Stewart and Kim Carnes following her vocal-cord nodule operation in the 1970s, and she was sometimes referred to as "the female Rod Stewart".
+After her collaborations with Steinman, she was also dubbed "the female Meat Loaf".
+Soon after her operation, while recording her second album, Natural Force, the studio band complimented the change in her voice.
+Reviewers from AllMusic described Tyler's voice as "inimitable", "wonderfully gritty", and an "effective instrument" that drew notice to her first managers, Scott and Wolfe.

-In a review of Rocks and Honey, OMH Media described Tyler's vocals as being "good for only one thing and that's belting out gravelly vocals," suggesting that she sounds like Johnny Cash in his later years when she "tries to restrain [her voice]."
-With reference to her modern voice, The Yorkshire Times wrote that Tyler's vocals have "still got what it takes to make you tingle."
-Jim Steinman told People magazine that he wrote "Total Eclipse of the Heart" as a "showpiece for [Tyler's] voice."
-AllMusic said that Tyler's voice "produced the perfect type of 'desperate lovelorn' effect to suit the romantic lyrics."
+In a review of Rocks and Honey, OMH Media said that Tyler's vocals as being "good for only one thing and that's belting out gravelly vocals", suggesting that she sounded like Johnny Cash in his later years when she "tries to restrain [her voice]".
+With reference to her modern voice, The Yorkshire Times wrote that Tyler's vocals had "still got what it takes to make you tingle".
+Steinman told People that he wrote "Total Eclipse of the Heart" as a "showpiece for [Tyler's] voice".
+AllMusic said that her voice "produced the perfect type of 'desperate lovelorn' effect to suit the romantic lyrics".

 Songwriting

-Though songwriting has never been a significant part of Tyler's career, she has co-written a handful of B-Sides and other tracks.
+Though songwriting had never been a significant part of Tyler's career, she co-wrote a handful of B-Sides and other tracks.
 "Gonna Get Better", a B-Side to the 1980 Japanese single "Sayonara Tokyo", was written with her brother, Paul Hopkins.
 In 2001, Tyler co-wrote four songs with Gary Pickford-Hopkins on his GPH album, and duetted with him on the track "Loving You Means Leaving You".
 Tyler was also involved in writing several tracks for her 2005 album Wings, including its singles "Louise" and "Celebrate".